 Physical Therapy & Rehabilitation

 At Indiana University Health, our highly skilled physical therapists, occupational therapists and speech therapists support you throughout your recovery.
-We help you get back to your daily routine using exercise, massage and many other noninvasive therapies.
-Our licensed staff offers care in the hospital and at outpatient clinics so you can receive convenient therapy at every stage of treatment.
+We help you get back to your daily routine using exercise, hands-on treatment techniques and many other noninvasive therapies.
+Our licensed clinical staff offers care in the hospital and at outpatient clinics so you can receive convenient therapy at every stage of treatment.

 At the Indiana University Health Rehabilitation and Sports Medicine Center, we specialize in the assessment, treatment and rehabilitation of a variety of orthopedic, musculoskeletal and neurological conditions for people and athletes of all ages.
 We create a personalized treatment plan that fits your needs and specific conditions.
 We treat problems and prevent future injures by rebuilding your strength and endurance using innovative therapies and the latest research.